 Editor's note: The exact reference to steps of network initiated PDU session release procedure will be defined when the procedure is available.

-19. If the SMF identity is not included in step 4b by the UDM in the DNN subscription context, the SMF invokes the “UDM_Register UE serving NF” service (described in 5.2.3.1) including the SMF address and the DNN.
-The UDM stores the SMF identity, address and the associated DNN.
+19. If the PDU Session ID is not included in step 4b by the UDM in the UE context, the SMF invokes the “UDM_Register UE serving NF” service (described in 5.2.3.1) including the SMF address, the PDU Session ID and the DNN.
+The UDM stores the SMF identity, address, the PDU Session ID and the associated DNN.

 If during the procedure the PDU session establishment is not successful, the SMF informs the AMF.